Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport analysis shows 23 active public transport stops in Viewbank.
-These are bus stops served by two routes offering 961 weekly passenger trips.
-Transport accessibility is good with residents typically 244 meters from the nearest stop.
-Most residents commute outward, mainly by car (86%), with 8% using trains.
-Vehicle ownership averages 1.6 per dwelling, above regional average.
-In 2021 Census, 39.4% of residents worked from home, possibly due to COVID-19 conditions.
+Public transport analysis shows 23 active transport stops operating in Viewbank.
+These are a mix of bus stops serviced by two routes providing 961 weekly passenger trips.
+Transport accessibility is rated good with residents typically located 244 meters from the nearest stop.
+Most residents commute outward, with car being the dominant mode at 86%, and train at 8%.
+Vehicle ownership averages 1.6 per dwelling, above the regional average.
+According to the 2021 Census, 39.4% of residents work from home, which may reflect COVID-19 conditions.

-Service frequency averages 137 trips daily across all routes, equating to approximately 41 weekly trips per stop.
+Service frequency averages 137 trips per day across all routes, equating to approximately 41 weekly trips per individual stop.

 Frequently Asked Questions - Transport